Advice commonly given to freelance writers is to find your writing niche, or “niche down.”

 If you’ve been a writer for a while and you find that you enjoy specific types of assignments or that you don’t mind taking on assignments that others seem to avoid, you’ve got a good clue about what your niche could be.
 If you still feel pretty green and don’t have much experience to compare and contrast, don’t get caught up in niching.

 Whether or not you think you have some specialized knowledge that you can turn into a writing career, there’s probably something.
-Here are some to think about when you’re wondering what your niche should — or could — be.
+Here are some things to think about when you’re wondering what your niche should — or could — be.

 1. What do you do in your spare time?